Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 Oregon vs. UCLA Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted on multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite